Cowboy Caviar (Texas Caviar)

-This budget-minded dish is chock-full of colorful veggies and black beans, dressed with a tangy, spicy homemade dressing.
+This budget-minded dish is chock-full of colorful veggies and black beans that have been dressed with a tangy and spicy homemade dressing.
 Whether you call it Texas Caviar or Cowboy Caviar, it is perfect as a side dish or an appetizer served with tortilla chips.

 Are you looking for a tasty side dish to contribute to a picnic, potluck, or party?
 Texas Caviar hits all those notes, and is also perfect as a light lunch option.